-6. Please see the SAA handbook for the appeal procedures and other details about student academic appointments (RA and AI): https://policies.iu.edu/policies/aca-16-student-academic-appointments/index.html
+6. Please see the SAA handbook for the appeal procedures and other details about student academic appointments (RA and AI): http://policies.iu.edu/policies/categories/academic-faculty- students/index.shtml

 Q: How can I improve my teaching?
 There are many strategies to improve your teaching.
-Please consult the Center for Innovative Teaching and Learning (Section 13) for workshops, discuss classroom challenges with your course instructor/lead Al/DGS, and shadow more experienced Als to see how they are effective in the classroom, among other strategies.
+Please consult the Center for Innovative Teaching and Learning (Section 13) for workshops, discuss classroom challenges with your course instructor/lead AI/DGS, and shadow more experienced AIs to see how they are effective in the classroom, among other strategies.
 Also, gather anonymous feedback from your students about what is working and where they would like to see improvement - this feedback is very valuable to gather at approximately 1/3-1/2 way through a semester.